Teresa S. Encarnacion Tadem, PhD

 Teresa S. Encarnacion Tadem, Ph.D. is Professor of Political Science, College of Social Sciences and Philosophy (CSSP), University of the Philippines Diliman (UPD).

-Dr. Tadem is currently Executive Director of the University of the Philippines Center for Integrative and Development Studies (UP CIDS), August 2017 to the present.
-She has previously served in the following positions: 1) Chair, Department of Political Science, UP Diliman, 2000-2003; 2) Director, Third World Studies Center, CSSP, UP Diliman (2004-2010); 3) President, Philippine Political Science Association (2011-2013); and Vice-President, Philippine Social Sciences Council, 2011-2013.
+Dr. Encarnacion Tadem previously served in the following positions: 1) Executive Director of the University of the Philippines Center for Integrative and Development Studies (UP CIDS), August 2017 to July 2023; 2) Chair, Department of Political Science, UP Diliman, 2000-2003; 3) Director, Third World Studies Center, CSSP, UP Diliman (2004-2010); 4) President, Philippine Political Science Association (2011-2013); and Vice-President, Philippine Social Sciences Council, 2011-2013.

 She has published journal articles and book chapters on the following topics: the anti-globalization movements, global civil society movements, the Philippine cooperative movement, the Philippine left movement, Non-governmental organizations (NGOs) and development in the Philippines, the anti-ADB campaigns in Thailand, the Philippine technocracy, middle-class politics in the Philippines, the Philippines and WTO negotiations, the politics of water privatization.